 I have recently uncovered some old newsreel footage from 1941 showing a team of ladies playing marbles at Tinsley Green, after the game some Canadian soldiers came over and congratulated them with hugs.
 So it would seem that women had taken part in the game and had not only helped with administration work.

-On Easter Monday an extra game was played at the White Horse, Crawley.
+On Easter Monday an extra game was played at the White Hart, Crawley.
 It was for the Canada Cup presented by the Canadian Army in aid of war supplies.
 The game was a three cornered fight between the Crawley Busmen, The British Army and the Canadian Army who were stationed at Ifield Wood.
 The British Army won the Cup.

 After the 1941 event marbles games at Tinsley Green were put on hold for the duration of hostilities, as so many of the players were away fighting for King and Country.
 In 1979 I spoke to the widow of Brong Bransden who told me that her brother who was in a Japanese prison camp was given an old magazine, which had a picture of her husband playing marbles.
 The championships started again in 1946.